ExCALIBUR-NEPTUNE/NESO-Particles/docs/sphinx/source/concept/particle_loop.rst

 LocalArray
 ~~~~~~~~~~

+The local array type is local to each MPI rank.
+No communication between MPI ranks is performed by the particle loop.
+The local array can be accessed in particle loops with "read" and "add" access modes.

 .. literalinclude:: ../example_sources/example_particle_loop_local_array.hpp
    :language: cpp
    :caption: Particle loop example where a local array is incremented by each particle and another local array is read by each particle.

 GlobalArray
 ~~~~~~~~~~~

+Unlike the local array, a global array is intended to have identical values across MPI ranks.
+The global array can be accessed in "read" and "add" access modes.
+When accessed with "add" access modes the particle loop must be executed collectively across all MPI ranks.
+On completion of the loop the local entries of each global array are globally combined (Allreduce).

 .. literalinclude:: ../example_sources/example_particle_loop_global_array.hpp
    :language: cpp